-In addition to conducting evaluations, medical students can get involved with WCCHR in a variety of different ways, listed below.
-If you are interested in getting involved, please contact us at email@example.com.
+In addition to volunteering at evaluations, medical students can get involved with the WCCHR in a variety of ways, including Continuing Care and Research.
+For information on upcoming training sessions or to learn more about how to get involved, please contact us at email@example.com.